college-254/kenyans_applying_to_us_universities/content/college-guide/03-what-are-us-universities-looking-for-in-applicants.md

 Private universities tend to favor applicants from under-represented regions. {{% cite Kowarski2018 %}}

+## Alumni/ae Relation

+Some colleges practice legacy admissions, where having a relative who is an alumni is considered a plus factor.
+However, given recent Supreme Court ruling against considering race, legacy admissions have come under scrutiny and some colleges are dropping the special consideration. {{% cite LaGesse2023 %}}

+## Level of Applicant's Interest

+Some colleges consider demonstrated interest, e.g., joining their mailing list, attending admissions events, applying early action/decision, etc. {{% cite Sarikas2023 %}}

-### Religious Affiliation/Commitment
+## Religious Affiliation/Commitment

 Some colleges give special consideration to applicants who are affiliated with a certain church/faith/religion. {{% cite CDS %}}

-### Volunteer Work

-Some colleges give special consideration to students with activities done on a volunteer basis, e.g., tutoring, hospital care, working with the elderly or disabled, etc. {{% cite CDS %}}

-### Work Experience

-Some colleges give special consideration given to students who have been employed prior to application, whether for relevance to major, demonstration of employment-related skills, or as explanation of student’s academic and extracurricular record. {{% cite CDS %}}

-### Level of Applicant's Interest

-Some colleges consider demonstrated interest, e.g., joining their mailing list, attending admissions events, applying early action/decision, etc. {{% cite Sarikas2023 %}}

 ## References